 If you cannot locate and correct the cause of the overheating, consult a Yamaha dealer.
 Continuing to operate at higher speeds could result in severe engine damage.

 Press any button on the multifunction meter to stop the buzzer.

 Handgrip

-The handgrip 1 provides a handhold for boarding the watercraft and for a spotter when facing rearward.
+The handgrip 1 provides a handhold for boarding the watercraft.

 Do not use to tow objects, lift watercraft, or attach tie downs, otherwise damage could occur.